tilt-dev/tilt.build/docs/snapshots.md

 Click the button that appeared to see the snapshot.
 Or you can take the generated link, post it in a Slack channel, bug report or on Twitter so _anyone_ will be able to what you were seeing in Tilt when you ran in to an issue.

 ## Managing Snapshots
-You can view and delete all of the snapshots associated with your account on TiltCloud.
+You can view and delete all of the snapshots associated with your account on Tilt Cloud.
 Go to [https://cloud.tilt.dev/snapshots](https://cloud.tilt.dev/snapshots) (this is also linked from the bottom of the "Share Snapshot" window).
 This will display a list of all of your snapshots, with a button to delete the ones you don't want anymore.

 ![snapshots list](assets/img/snapshots-list.png)